 Major requirements are designed to maximize exposure to a range of world art traditions, while allowing students to develop and refine their study of specific areas of interest.
 Working in dialogue with faculty advisers, majors plan programs that combine introductory lecture courses with smaller, more specialized colloquia and seminars.
 Foreign travel and education abroad can provide unparalleled opportunities for students to refine and extend their study of art, architecture, and archaeology.
 Department faculty enthusiastically encourage foreign study, and advisers work closely with students to integrate rigorous and rewarding study abroad experiences into their major.

-Distribution Requirements At least one course at the 2000 level or above in each of five areas (Ancient, Medieval, Renaissance/Baroque, Modern, Non-Western); a minimum of two 4000 level seminars (either one arth 4051 and one arth 4591, or two arth 4591); and three electives within the department.
-One class at the 1000-level may be counted as elective credit.
+Distribution Requirements At least one course at the 2000 level or above in each of five areas (Ancient, Medieval, Renaissance/Baroque, Modern, Non-Western); a minimum of two 4000 level seminars (either one arth 4051 and one arth 4591, or two arth 4591); and four electives within the department including up to one class at the 1000-level that may be counted as credit.
 At least two of the non-seminar courses must be at the 3000 or 5000 level.
 Requirements may be fulfilled by appropriate courses in Architectural History at the 2000 level or above.
 One course in Arts Administration (arad) and one course in Studio Art at the 1000 level or above may count as electives.

 Advanced Placement (ap)/ International Baccalaureate (ib) courses: